 In the paddock, we had close up views of the horses and enjoyed seeing the jockeys marching in to mount their horses before being led to the track.
 It’s easy to get caught up in the excitement when you’re right there in the midst of it all.

 Kentucky, of course, is known for bourbon.
 Many of the distilleries on the Bourbon Trail are miles away from Louisville, farther than we wanted to drive.
 We visited a couple of distilleries in town and are saving others for another trip where we’ll base ourselves in Lexington.

 We thoroughly enjoyed both tours and learned a lot in the process.
 I now understand the difference between bourbon and whiskey—all bourbon is whiskey, but not all whiskey is bourbon.
 Bourbon has a set of special regulations, including that it must be at least 51 percent corn; it must be aged in new white oak charred barrels; it must be free of colorings, flavorings, and additives; and it must be made in the U.S.

 We loved the smooth taste of Angel’s Envy bourbon and were inspired to buy a bottle.
-We also bought a bottle of Copper & Kings special reserve brandy, which we broke out to share with friends on Lopez Island.
+We also bought a bottle of Copper & Kings special reserve brandy, which we broke out to share with friends a couple of months later.
 The first sip just about set our hair on fire.
 I don’t know what happened—seriously, it didn’t seem that strong when we did the tasting.

 Our visit to Copper & Kings was fun and interesting.
 They’re committed to sustainable practices, including solar power and recycling, and they age their brandy to the tunes of rock and classical music that agitates the spirits (of the alcohol).